hfeiss/campingreservations/README.md

 This analysis found no direct correlation between the average distance traveled<sup>[1](#myfootnote1)</sup> , and number of nights one stays at a facility.
 In almost every year, the standard deviation of the averages is greater than the mean itself.

-The power of this test is reduced by reservations made to/from Alaska and Hawaii.
+The power of this test is reduced by reservations made to/from Alaska and Hawaii where the distances are inherently larger than other states.
 Computation time did not allow for excluding these states as outliers.

 ![](/images/hypothesistest.png)

-However, the statistical distribution of the *averages for each year* do appear to differ with a pseudo p value of = 0.016
+That being said, the statistical distribution of the *averages for each year* do appear to differ with a pseudo p value of = 0.016

 These results are counterintuitive; it seems people travel longer the shorter the stay!
-Also, driving 650 miles, one way, for "weekend warrior" trip is very unrealistic.
+A further complication is that driving 650 miles one way for "weekend warrior" trip is very unrealistic.

-Fundamentally, this analysis is not accounting for how people actually camp.
+Fundamentally, it seems this analysis is not accounting for how people actually camp.
 The basis that distance traveled to a facility is equal to the distance from the home address is evidently wrong.
-In reality, reservations are likely linked together on road trips and vacations, where the distance traveled is from the previous night's reservation not the home.
+In reality, reservations are likely linked together on road trips and vacations longer than a weekend; where the distance traveled is from the previous night's reservation not the home.

 ![](/images/TypeOverTime.png)

-The large - and growing - proportion of reservations made for RV's and other motorized transport adds evidence to this notion.
+The large proportion of reservations made for RV's and other motorized transport adds evidence to this notion.

 ## Distance by Customer's State
 ![](/images/CustomerState.gif)

-As does the fact that, on average, reservations made from the North East, Florida (and Hawaii and Alaska), are for a distance of +1,000 miles.
+As does the fact that, on average, reservations made from the North East, Florida (and Hawaii and Alaska), are for a distance of +1,000 miles: possibly longer roadtrips connecting multiple nights.

 ## Distance by Destination's State
 ![](/images/FacilityState.gif)